 The North Carolina Clean Energy Technology Center just released its comprehensive The 50 States of Solar: Q1 2017 Quarterly Report.
 It provides a detailed look at the newest solar and utility policies that transpired over the past three months.

-1. Possible New Hybrid Charges on Homeowners with Solar
+Possible New “Hybrid” Charges on Homeowners with Solar

 Not one single utility received the full rate increase they requested this quarter, and on average were granted only 19% of the amount first requested.
 Two utility applications were withdrawn, and two were completely denied.

-Learn more about your states net solar policy situation by speaking with one of our Solar Advisors at 888-454-9979.
-You can also learn what solar costs and savings are for your area by using our personalized bid generator.
+Learn more about your state’s net solar policy situation by speaking with one of our Solar Advisors here.

 About the North Carolina Clean Tech Center